 The Price of Marriage

 For example, a perfectly contented husband may decide to take a less-than-desirable job to help his wife complete law school.
-They both hope for a better future, and the husband knows that being married to an attorney will have considerable financial benefits.
+They both hope for a better future, and the husband understands the financial benefits of marrying an attorney.

 However, the husband eventually resents his job and his sacrifice, and the wife wonders if she wants to remain with her husband.
 As she considers divorce following graduation, the question arises, how much does she owe her spouse?
 He sacrificed a great deal, and a court is likely to feel she owes him a few years of support.
-Considering that the wife had an inheritance that occurred before the marriage, how will their assets and liabilities be split?
+How will they split their assets and liabilities, considering the wife’s pre-marriage inheritance?

 In another scenario, a couple with children moves from a big city to a small town because one of them received an excellent job offer.
 But soon, the other spouse becomes bored and isolated and has an affair.
 What happens when this couple divorces?